xylotechlabs/xyloai/README.md

 Note: Please study the database.json file to know how to contribute by studying how question and answer sets are written and how they work.

+# Disclaimer
+XyloAI may sometimes give answers that could cause anger or discomfort.
+Use responsibly.

 # Copyright Notice
 © 2025 Hillol Dutta Chaudhury.
 All rights reserved.